code-423n4/2024-02-tapioca/README.md

 - [ ] Which blockchains will this code be deployed to, and are considered in scope for this audit?
 - [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
 - [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
 This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
 - [ ] Is any part of your implementation intended to conform to any EIP's?
 If yes, please list the contracts in this format:
   - `Contract1`: Should comply with `ERC/EIPX`
   - `Contract2`: Should comply with `ERC/EIPY`

-## Attack ideas (Where to look for bugs)
-*List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

 ## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 *twAML Invariants*

 - No lock can be created and unlocked in the same block
 - No lock can be created and unlocked before its (original, uint256) duration has expired.
 - Given a small amount of dust, I can never reach X multiple.